tzaeschke/TinSpin/README.md

 The framework was originally developed at ETH Zurich in the GlobIS group.
 It is now maintained by Tilmann Zäschke.

+# Results

+Some results can be found in the doc folder.
+The file [benchmark-high-dim-2018-12.ods](doc/benchmark-high-dim-2018-12.ods) contains benchmarks with high-dimensional datasets, such as GloVe-25, GloVe-50, SIFT-128, NYTimes-256 and MNIST-784 (see [ann-benchmark](https://github.com/erikbern/ann-benchmarks)).

 # Output File Format